sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ---

-# Step 400-Paramterizing the Deploy stages and passing secrets
+# Step 400-Passing secret parameters to the Deploy stage

 ## What do we want to achieve ?